langfield/hask/connect/README.md

 square.
 But there is a problem because without dependent types, we have no way of safely indexing into the list.
 So we need to do search in the nested list without indexing.

+It turns out, the way we probably want to do this is with a pair of nested zippers.
+So let's take a moment and review how zippers work in pure langauges.